philipzhux/mipselsimulator/README.md

 # Mipsel Simulator
-A year-two course project of Computer Architecture (CSC3050) at CUHK-Shenzhen.
+A year-two course project of Computer Architecture (CSC3050) at CUHK.

 This is a project of assembler and simulator combined, specifc for assembly language based on MIPS little-endian architecture.
 The project assemble the codes, simulate the main memory with a 6MB dynamically allocated memory and execute the machine codes.